vektra/mockery/docs/notes.md

 [https://github.com/vektra/mockery/issues/475](https://github.com/vektra/mockery/issues/475)

-This issue indicates an incompatability that exists with one of your cached Golang packages.
+This issue indicates an incompatibility that exists with one of your cached Golang packages.
 The solution is to run `go clean -modcache`.

 This issue also happens when compiling from source, such as with `go install`.
 You would not encounter this issue if using one of the installation methods that install pre-built binaries, like downloading the `.tar.gz` binaries, or through `brew install`.